Akai1Shuichi/Cai-X/README.md

 How to test Day 2:

 - Load the extension (see above), visit a blocked site, observe `blocked.html` shows updated counts and the popup reflects the new last blocked date.
-Next: Day 3 — allow adding sites from popup and persist dynamic rules.
+Day 3: Popup add/remove implemented.
+You can now add custom domains from the popup; the background service worker creates dynamic declarativeNetRequest rules for each added domain and persists them in `chrome.storage.local`.
+To test Day 3: add a domain (e.g., `example.com`) via the popup, verify it appears in the list, then visit `https://example.com` and confirm you are redirected to `blocked.html`.
+Removing a domain from the popup will remove the dynamic rule immediately.